-The Authority is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions and natural.
-The Authority did not have an insurance policy in place during the year to address these types of risks as it had no employees or capital assets.
+The Authority is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions and natural disasters.
+The Authority purchased liability insurance and errors and omissions insurance from the New Mexico State Insurance Fund to cover these risks.
 Management will evaluate the need for a commercial insurance policy on an ongoing basis.